 The threat of ice, snow, and the classic “wintry mix” brings new hazards to the roadways.
 Winter weather plays a role in the increased number of car accidents this time of year.
 This is especially true in Alabama, where most residents are not accustomed to driving in winter conditions.

-That’s why the lawyers at Cory Watson Attorneys would like to offer you these winter driving tips that can help keep you safe while driving in ice or snow.
+The lawyers at Cory Watson Attorneys would like to offer you these winter driving tips that can help keep you safe while driving in ice or snow.

 - Check your tires.
 Your vehicle’s tires are what keep it on the road in slick conditions, so make sure each tire is properly inflated and has plenty of tread.